 We are committed to preserving and maintaining our city's urban forest and providing space for trees on public land.
 We try to protect existing trees.

-If you believe that a tree on public land should be removed for development purposes or capital works including a driveway/vehicular crossing, you will need to apply to us for approval.
-For more information, visit Operational works.
+If you believe that a tree on public land should be removed for development purposes or capital works including a driveway/vehicular crossing, you will need to apply to us for approval by completing and submitting the online form below.